 By default, when connecting via SSH, you use your RCC password to login.
 There is a more secure and potentially more convenient way to login, however, by using SSH keys.
 To use SSH keys, you must first create a keypair, which consists of two files, a private key and a public key.
 The public key is uploaded to our servers to identify you and the private key is kept on your computer.
 You should never share your private key with anybody, but you do need it to login.

 Before using SSH keys, you must generate a keypair.
-If you are on Linux or Mac, you can do this directly on your system by using the Terminal application and then typing the following command:
+If you are on Linux or Mac, you can do this directly on your system by using the Terminal (Mac/Linux) or Command Line (Windows) application and then typing the following command:

 ssh-keygen -t rsa